-An SF 135 is required, but the information is provided electronically in two related files.
+Army, Air Force, Coast Guard, and Navy medical treatment facilities transfer records to the Civilian Personnel Records (CPR) facility (1411 Boulder Boulevard, Valmeyer, IL, 62295).
+An SF 135 is not required, but the information is provided electronically in two related files.
 The Shipment Data File (SDF) contains a general description of the shipment and the Record Index File (RI) contains an itemized listing of all records in the shipment.
 These files are generated by military medical treatment facility users via the DoD's Composite Health Care System (CHCS).
 The records must be boxed in the same order they appear on the Records Index File.
-These records are added to NPRC's Medical Registry System (MRS) which serves as an electronic index to facilitate records identification and retrieval.
+These records are added to NPRC's Medical Registry System (MRS), which serves as an electronic index to facilitate records identification and retrieval.

-Authorized representatives of Federal and DoD agencies may request civilian and military records from NPRC.
+Authorized representatives of Federal and Department of Defense agencies may request civilian and military records from NPRC.

-When requesting an OPF, submit Standard Form 127, Request for Official Personnel Folder, in duplicate.
+When requesting an OPF, submit Standard Form 127, Request for Official Personnel Folder.
 A separate SF 127 is required for each requested folder.